Simplifine-gamedev/orca-engine/README.md

 cd orca-engine
 brew install scons pkg-config python3 git scons platform=macos target=editor dev_build=yes -j"$(sysctl -n hw.ncpu)"
-# you can skip this if you would like to use our cloud hosted server completely, and skip to last line and just run ./bin/godot.linuxbsd.editor.dev.x86_64
-cd backend && python3 -m pip install -r requirements.txt && cp .env.example .env && python3 app.py
-# In a new terminal:
 cd orca-engine && ./bin/godot.macos.editor.dev.arm64
 ```